blog

 Cost: This winter activity is included with the purchase of a general admission ticket to the aquarium.

-This one-of-a-kind winter lights display and festival happens along the Myrtle Beach Boardwalk and includes activities for everyone.
-The one-mile stretch of downtown is filled with more than 100,000 lights for you to stroll and enjoy—for free!
+This one-of-a-kind winter lights display and festival takes place along the Myrtle Beach Boardwalk and includes activities for everyone.
+This one-mile stretch of downtown is filled with more than 100,000 lights for you to stroll and enjoy — for free!
 There is also a ticketed family fun zone with bouncy houses, snowy areas, and street curling.
-Find gifts at the holiday park from local artisans and holiday vendors, plus enjoy the sounds of the season at the oceanfront stage and movie nights at nearby Nance Plaza.
+Find gifts at the holiday park from local artisans and holiday vendors, plus enjoy the sounds of the season at the oceanfront stage and a special showing of Polar Express at Myrtle Beach Train Depot.

 Location: Myrtle Beach Boardwalk between The Gay Dolphin Gift Cove and the SkyWheel

 When the countdown to Christmas is on, you can spot Santa all over Myrtle Beach.
-The jolly fellow enjoys his breakfast, brunch, and lunch around many great area restaurants.
+The jolly fellow enjoys breakfast, brunch, and lunch at many area restaurants.
 Find an event to add to your kids’ to-do lists while in Myrtle Beach this winter.

-Join the Hard Rock Cafe in Myrtle Beach for breakfast with the Grinch or Santa at Broadway at the Beach this winter.
-Each family-friendly event offers festive activities, including cookie and ornament decorating, photos, and holiday outfit contests for kids.
-Enjoy the breakfast buffet and get into the holiday spirit.
+Join the Hard Rock Cafe in Myrtle Beach for breakfast with Santa this winter.
+These family-friendly events offer a Legendary breakfast buffet, festive activities, including cookie and ornament decorating and more for the kids.
+Enjoy the breakfast buffet and get into the holiday spirit!

 Location: 1318 Celebrity Circle, Myrtle Beach, SC